-On 24 November 2000, the Ministerial Council adopted the Australia New Zealand Food Standards Code (known as Volume 2 of the Food Standards Code) that applies both in Australia and New Zealand.
+On 24 November 2000, the Australia New Zealand Food Standards Council adopted the Australia New Zealand Food Standards Code (known as Volume 2 of the Food Standards Code) that applies in both Australia and New Zealand.
 A two-year transitional period has been implemented at the conclusion of which Volume 2 of the Food Standards Code will be the sole code for both countries.
 In the interim, for the majority of food standards, there are two standards operating in Australia and three in New Zealand (including the New Zealand Food Regulations).

-The application from Novozymes A/S is seeking to amend Standard A16 (Volume 1) and Standard 1.3.3 of the joint Australia New Zealand Food Standards Code (Volume 2) to approve a new source of the enzyme, glucose oxidase (EC 1.1.3.4), as a processing aid.
+The Application from Novozymes A/S is seeking to amend Standard 1.3.3 of the recently adopted joint Australia New Zealand Food Standards Code (Volume 2) to approve a new source of the enzyme, glucose oxidase (EC 1.1.3.4), as a processing aid.